mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 Who is *you* here?
 Me, the reviewer?
 What if I don't want to build web UIs C but I want to learn about your approach?

-In scientific writing you're not talking to the reader.
-Pretty much never.
+In scientific writing you're not addressing the reader.
+Never.

-Also, using "you" is a sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
+How to fix this?
+Well, in the above example using "you" is also sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
 Replacing the *you* with the actual role for whom the prototype was designed, would have also made the text more concrete, and thus stronger: